collective/collective.consent/README.rst

 - Add a global list of consents, sorted per user (maybe)
 - remove Anonymous from roles vocab, as we only support authenticated users
+- allow users to remove there consent?
+- list given consents on the user dashboard (action: my consents)

 Installation